Lupleg/Test-nextjs/README.md

 - Duration to finish the challenge is (6hours) plus 30min of demo(optional) no more no less.
 If you want you can request it be deployed so that everyone can test it.

-CHEATING IS NOT ALLOWED THEREFORE IF YOU ARE FOUND WITH CODES BELONG TO SOMONE, YOU WILL BE PERNALIZED.
-TAKE THIS SERIOUS.
+❌❎CHEATING IS NOT ALLOWED THEREFORE IF YOU ARE FOUND WITH CODES BELONG TO SOMEONE, YOU WILL BE PERNALIZED.
+TAKE THIS SERIOUS❎❌

 ✅✅START TIME✅✅ 10:30 am IST - 03:30 pm IST Please observe time.
 After time elapse whatever contribution will be done, will not be considered.